 Suspended Fabric Ceiling

-The ceiling grid allows you to .
+The ceiling grid allows you to suspend a soft, billowy fabric from the ceiling to create a romantic effect or give a children's basement playroom a circus feel.
 Used white, military or colorful parachutes are a good source of material because they are large, light and silky fabrics that won't weigh that much when hung from the ceiling.
 Align the center of the parachute with the center of the room, or opt for different fabric pieces to hang like a circus tent from the center of the room to the corners.

 As a native Californian, artist, journalist and published author, Laurie Brenner began writing professionally in 1975.
 She has written for newspapers, magazines, online publications and sites.
 Brenner graduated from San Diego's Coleman College.